Sofia Kalfa

 Here are some tricks to keep in mind while you delegate, many of them stemming from simple communication techniques:

 Last but not least, don’t forget to acknowledge a job well done if someone succeeds at a task that you delegated to them.
-Similarly, if the person fails in completing the task, it’s an excellent learning opportunity, try to avoid taking the task back, empower the employee to complete it correctly instead.
+Similarly, if the person fails in completing the task, it’s an excellent learning opportunity, try to avoid taking the task back, and empower the employee to complete it correctly instead.

 If you learn how to delegate efficiently and follow our cheat sheet above correctly, delegation is a win-win that you can rely on.